Onofre R. Pagsanghan

-Onofre R. Pagsanghan (born June 12, 1927) is a teacher and screenplay writer from the Ateneo de Manila High School, Philippines.
-An Ateneo alumnus himself, Mr. Pagsi, as he is fondly called by students and colleagues, began his teaching career in his alma mater in 1951.
-He teaches English and Filipino to high school students.
+Onofre R. Pagsanghan (born June 12, 1927) is a teacher, playwright, and stage director from the Ateneo de Manila High School, Philippines.
+An Ateneo alumnus himself, Mr. Pagsi—as he is fondly called by students and colleagues—began his teaching career in his alma mater in 1951.
+He taught Latin, English, and Filipino to high school students over several decades.
 In addition, he is also the moderator of the theater group Dulaang Sibol, which he founded in 1956.
-Now on his 63rd year of teaching, he has received numerous awards in the fields of teaching and theater.
+Before he officially retired in 2020, he received numerous awards in the fields of teaching and theater.